jacobobryant/biff/libs/graph/docs/api/com.biffweb.graph.md

     {:y (inc x)})

-If the first form after the options map isn't a vector, it and the remaining forms will be passed to com.biffweb.fx/machine to generate a resolve function, with the state functions wrapped so that (:biff.graph/input ctx) is passed as a second argument:
+If the first form after the options map isn't a vector, it and the remaining forms will be passed to com.biffweb.fx/machine or com.biffweb.fx/pipeline to generate a resolve function:

-  (defresolver my-resolver
+  (defresolver my-machine-resolver
     {:input [:foo]
      :output [:bar]}